-Since my server uses Secure Sockets Layer, I strongly recommend t he use of encrypted connections to the mail server.
+Since my server uses Secure Sockets Layer for security, I strongly recommend the use of encrypted connections to the mail server.
 Therefore use the port settings as shown below.

 POP3 – use port 995 with SSL/TLS.

 SMTP – use port 465 with SSL/TLS (or port 587 with the “Auto” setting).

 When traveling or otherwise away from your computer, you can easily continue to use your email account with our webmail interface.
 Using your web browser, simply go to the webmail login page for your domain using the following format: